dusterio/laravel-aws-worker/README.md

 * * * * * php /path/to/artisan schedule:run >> /dev/null 2>&1
 ```

-AWS doesn't allow you to run *IX commands or add cron tasks directly.
+AWS doesn't allow you to run *IX commands or to add cron tasks directly.
 Instead, you have to make regular HTTP (POST, to be precise) requests to your worker endpoint.

 Add cron.yaml to the root folder of your application (this can be a part of your repo or you could add this file right before deploying to EB - the important thing is that this file is present at the time of deployment):